Pedrovinhas/front-end-mentor/README.md

 4. 🐱‍🏍 Advanced
 5. 🐱‍👤 Guru

 **To do this challenge, you need a basic understanding of HTML and CSS.
-More the difficulty**
+More the difficulty more skills you'll need to solve problems.**

 ## Challenges Disclaimer

-Most of my challenges are to build out a website and get it looking as close to the design as possible.
+Most of my challenges are build out a website and get it looking as close to the design as possible.

 I can use any tools i like to help me complete the challenge.
-So if you've got something i'd like to practice, feel free to give it a go.
+So if i've got something i'd like to practice, feel free to give it a go.

-After 5 challenges, i'll advance one level by the time i feel confindent.
+After 5 challenges, i'll advance one level by the time i feel confident.

 ### I should be able to

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements
+- Apply 8px grid
+- Use SCSS pre-processor

 ### Help!